COVID-19 by the Numbers: Coronavirus Metrics From Each of Illinois' Healthcare Regions

 -Decreases in hospitalizations seven days in a 10 day span.

-Here are the latest metrics from around the state as of Tuesday:
+Here are the latest metrics from around the state, according to the Illinois Department of Public Health:

 Region 1 (Northwest Illinois):

-Positivity rates increased slightly in the region to 14.9% with hospital bed availability (25.7%) decreasing and ICU bed availability (22.7%) increasing.
-Hospitalizations did continue their slow decline, dropping from 238 to 235 patients on Tuesday.
+Positivity rates dropped in the region to 14.6% with hospital bed availability (24.1%) decreasing and ICU bed availability (22.2%) also decreasing.
+Hospitalizations continued their slow decline, dropping from 235 to 232 patients as of the latest data from IDPH.

 Region 2 (West-Central Illinois):

-The positivity rate in this region remained steady at 13.6% as of Dec.
-5. Hospital bed availability has dropped slightly to 21.4%, and although ICU bed availability remains below the 20% threshold, it’s risen in the last three days to 16.2%.
+The positivity rate in this region dropped, as well, sitting at 13.3% as of Dec.
+6. Hospital bed availability has dropped slightly to 20.8%, with ICU bed availability remains below the 20% threshold at 15.8%.

 Region 3 (West Illinois):

-After a continued decline, this region’s positivity rate increased by 0.1% Dec.
-5, rising to 10.6%.
-ICU bed availability, which had dropped to 10.4% last week, has increased the last four days, climbing to 15.4%.
-Overall hospitalizations have continued to drop, while hospital bed availability has increased in the last four days.
+After a slight increase, this region’s positivity rate dropped Dec.
+6 to 10.3%.
+ICU bed availability, which had risen the last three days, has decreased in the last 24 hours, now sitting at 14.5%.
+Overall hospitalizations have continued to drop, while hospital bed availability has decreased over the last two days.

 Region 4 (Southwest Illinois):